microsoft/BotFramework-WebChat/samples/01.getting-started/a.full-bundle/README.md

   …
 ```

 > This CDN points to the latest official release of Web Chat.
-If you need to test against Web Chat's latest bits, please refer to pointing to Web Chat's MyGet feed. https://github.com/microsoft/BotFramework-WebChat#how-to-test-with-web-chats-latest-bits
+If you need to test against Web Chat's latest bits, please refer to using Web Chat's latest bits. https://github.com/microsoft/BotFramework-WebChat#how-to-test-with-web-chats-latest-bits
 > Next, the code to render Web Chat must be added to the body.
 Note that MockBot uses **tokens** rather than the **Direct Line secret**.

 > It is **never recommended** to put the Direct Line secret in the browser or client app.
 To learn more about secrets and tokens for Direct Line, visit [this tutorial on authentication](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-direct-line-3-0-authentication).